Sylius/Sylius/bundles/SyliusCartBundle.rst

     </doctrine-mapping>

 And that would be all about entities.

 Now we need to create really simple service.
-The **ItemResolver**, which will be used in controller to resolve the new cart item based on user request.
+The **ItemResolver**, which will be used by controller to resolve the new cart item - based on user request information.
-It's only requirement is to implement ``Sylius\Bundle\CartBundle\Resolver\ItemResolverInterface``.
+Its only requirement is to implement ``Sylius\Bundle\CartBundle\Resolver\ItemResolverInterface``.

 .. code-block:: php